MarkB19988/Networking/README.md

 Below is a concept design I made to visualise this network before I implemented it.
 By doing this I could collect feedback on the design before I started work on implementing it.

 ![Imgur](https://i.imgur.com/tInbiFE.jpg)

+As you can see I followed the specification and created two LANs connected via two routers, one on each LAN.
+It is clear from the look of the network that I follwed instructions and used the star topology to design my network solution.
+You can also see that all of the specified devices are present on the WAN.
+Both a printer and a wireless access point are connected to LAN (b).
+I designed the LANs to be connected up usinig basic copper cables as they are the cheapest cables availible and high transfer speeds are not needed on such a small network.

+##### Testing The Design
+Below is the test plan I followed.
+It includeds my expected results, my actual results and what actions were taken after that test (if any).